This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Where the symptoms of brachial plexus injury occur depends on which nerves in the bundle are damaged:

-Symptoms of Mild Injury
+Symptoms of Mild Brachial Plexus Birth Injuries

 A mild brachial plexus injury may feel like a shock or burning feeling running down the affected arm.
 This is usually followed by a sensation of numbness and weakness in the area.
 It can occur anywhere in the arm, from the shoulder to the fingers.

-Symptoms of Moderate to Severe Injuries
+Symptoms of Moderate to Severe Brachial Plexus Injuries

 A more severe injury to the brachial plexus will cause significant weakness and, in the more severe cases, complete paralysis of one or more muscles in the arm.